Hidden Treasures of the National Trust

 Lightning

-Comedian Zoe Lyons hosts the quick-fire quiz where six plucky contestants must stay out of the light to be alright.
-Can anyone beat the lightning and win the £3,000 jackpot.
+Comedian Zoe Lyons hosts the quickfire quiz where six plucky contestants must stay out of the light to be all right.
+Can anyone beat the lightning and win the Β£3,000 jackpot.

 Unbeatable